Nxisn1/Nxisn1/README.md

 - Passionate about Cybersecurity :computer:, Philosophy :blue_book: and Music :violin:
 - Currently learning Telecommunications by UTFSM and Cybersecurity by Self
+- Should I kill myself, or have a cup of coffee?
 - Noob CTF's player
 - I don't like Math